owntracks/booklet/docs/tech/json.md

 - `owntracks/user/device/beacon` for beacon ranging
 - `owntracks/user/device/dump` for config dumps

 In HTTP mode the apps POST their data to a single endpoint you configure.
-That endpoint needs to distinguish which type of payload it is receiving.

 ## `_type=location`